koiosonline/TDFA/termbase/readme.md

 The S&P 500 index is a stock index of the United States that, due to its broad composition, provides a reliable picture of developments in the US stock market.
 The 500 largest US companies by market capitalization are included in this index.<br/><br/>
 #### Scaling in or out
-A scale order consists of multiple limit orders spread over increasing or decreasing prices.
-At Scaling in, these are decreasing prices so that the trader gets the best price.
-When scaling out, these are rising prices so that the trader can take advantage of rising prices and thus achieve more profit.
 A scale order is one that includes multiple orders at different prices in order to avoid the market impact of issuing one large order.
-It can also be used to get a better average price when entering or leaving a position.<br/><br/>
+It can also be used to get a better average price when entering or leaving a position.
+We call this 'scaling in' or 'scaling out'.<br/><br/>
 #### Scalp
 Scalping or scalp trading is a trading style or technique in which traders buy and sell an asset within a very short period of time.
 Scalping is a trading strategy in which traders profit off small price changes for a stock.<br/><br/>
 #### Sector